My Evening

 Nothing.
 The next time you open the app, it says “Welcome back.”
 You’re not behind.
 There’s nothing to catch up on.

-What if I cancel?
+What if I try it and stop?

 How long does it really take?